AztecProtocol/aztec-packages/yarn-project/boxes/private-token/README.md

 /bin/bash -c "$(curl -fsSL 'https://sandbox.aztec.network')"
 ```

 This sandbox requires [Docker](https://www.docker.com/) to be installed _and running_ locally.
-In the event the image needs updating, you can run
+In the event the image needs updating, you can run `yarn install:sandbox` which executes

 ```bash
 docker pull aztecprotocol/aztec-sandbox:latest
 ```

-Which is also run automatically by `yarn build`.

 ## Getting started

-After `yarn build` has run, `yarn start:dev` will launch a local instance of the Aztec sandbox via Docker Compose as well as a simple frontend for deploying and interacting with the PrivateToken contract.
+After `yarn build` has run,`yarn start:sandbox` in one terminal will launch a local instance of the Aztec sandbox via Docker Compose and `yarn start:dev` will launch a simple frontend for deploying and interacting with the PrivateToken contract.

 This folder should have the following directory structure: